BM24-1 kicks off; 51st SFS practices base defense

-U.S. Air Force Staff Sgt.
-Raven Fiorelli, 51st Security Forces Squadron physical security non-commissioned officer in charge, communicates over a radio during Beverly Midnight 24-1 at Osan Air Base, Republic of Korea, Jan.
+Members form the 51st Security Forces Squadron practice detaining opposing forces operating a drone during Beverly Midnight 24-1 at Osan Air Base, Republic of Korea, Jan.
 28, 2024.
+During the scenario, the 51st SFS Defenders were required to counter the drone and maintain base defense.
 BM24-1 is a routine training event that tests the military capabilities across the peninsula, allowing combined and joint training at both the operational and tactical levels.
-As the most forward deployed permanently based wing in the Air Force, the 51st Fighter Wing is charged with providing mission-ready Airmen to execute combat operations and receive follow-on forces.
-(U.S. Air Force photo by Staff Sgt.
-Aubree Owens)
+(U.S. Air Force video by Senior Airman Kaitlin Castillo)

 |Date Taken: